RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Additional 2D Evaluation Details

 \section{Additional 2D Evaluation Details}

 \textbf{Emphasis on resolution standardization}.
 By examining the settings used for evaluation in previous works, we observe varying resolution standards, not only across methods and datasets, but even within different sub-modules of a method itself.
 These inconsistencies can conflate performance gains from increased resolutions with method improvements.
 For example, while NACLIP \cite{hajimiri2025naclip} and ResCLIP \cite{yang2025resclip} choose the low resolution setting in their evaluations, \cref{tab:ovss_2d_lte} shows that they benefit from increased resolutions at the mid setting, making it unfair to compare their low-resolution performance with mid or high resolution performances of other approaches, which is done in many previous works \cite{shi2024trident, xiao2025textregion}.
 Furthermore, previous works have shown that increasing resolution can hurt performance \cite{shi2024trident, barsellotti2024talk2dino}.
 Thus, for a fair standard comparison, we rerun all baselines with 3 different representative resolution and sliding window standards (low, mid, high) shown in \cref{tab:2d_config}.
-Note that evaluation resolution, at which we compute metrics, always remains unchanged.
+Note that evaluation resolution, at which we compute metrics, always remains at the ground truth resolution.
 To avoid penalizing approaches that perform better when using lower resolutions, \textbf{we report the maximum performance at a resolution limit} in \cref{tab:ovss_2d_lte}. \cref{tab:ovss_2d_lte} answers what the best performance is for a method given a \textbf{resolution limit}, while its source data, shown in \cref{tab:ovss_2d_eq}, answers what the performance is at a \textbf{particular resolution}.
 While \cref{tab:ovss_2d_lte} is more relevant for method comparisons, we report \cref{tab:ovss_2d_eq} for completeness.
+Note that \textbf{all other} ablations and tables use mid resolution only.